FGCU/SUS Immunization Requirements

 TravelToggle More Info

 Are You Traveling Outside of the Country?
-Please visit the Centers for Disease Control (CDC) Travelers' Health website for the current required/recommended vaccine information.
+Please visit the Centers for Disease Control (CDC) Travelers' Health websitefor the current required/recommended vaccine information.

 Where can I obtain my shot records?Toggle More Info

-You may contact your parents/guardians to see if they have any official documentation for you like a childhood shot record.
+You may contact your parent/guardian to see if they have any official documentation for you like a childhood shot record.
 You can also try any public schools that you may have attended.
 Previous colleges and/or universities are good sources too, especially if you are a transfer student.
 Previous physicians may also have the records, Military documents or the Florida Department of Health (Blue) Form.

 What is a MMR?Toggle More Info

 A MMR is a measles, mumps and rubella combination shot.
+(2) MMR vaccines are required or a combination of titers and vaccines.

 Where is the Immunization Office located?Toggle More Info